Dragon Data

 Dragon Data Ltd. was a Welsh producer of home computers during the early 1980s.
-These computers, the Dragon 32 and Dragon 64, strongly resembled the Tandy TRS-80 Color Computer ("CoCo")—both followed a standard Motorola datasheet configuration for the three key components (CPU, SAM and VDG).
+These computers, the Dragon 32 and Dragon 64, strongly resembled the Tandy TRS-80 Color Computer ("CoCo")—both followed a standard Motorola datasheet configuration for the three key components: CPU, SAM (Synchronous Address Multiplexer) and VDG (Video Display Generator).
 The machines came in both 32 KB and (later) 64 KB versions.